Precious Metals CGT / Capital Gains Tax for UK Customers

 CG78307 – Foreign currency: coins: legal tender

 Coins are to be regarded as currency only if they are legal tender at the time of their acquisition or disposal.
-Coins which are currency but not sterling, for example Maple Leafs, American Eagles, Krugerrand's, are chargeable assets.
+Coins that are currency, but not Sterling, for example, Maple Leafs, American Eagles, and Krugerrands, are chargeable assets.

 Sovereigns minted in 1837 and later years and Britannia gold coins, £5, £2, £1 50p etc are currency but, like all sterling currency, are exempt because of TCGA92/S21 (1)(b).

-Further information related to Capital Gains Tax are available at the following links:
+Further information related to Capital Gains Tax is available at the following links: